 This limits the tires that they can use during qualifying.
-As a result, only a handful of a driver’s laps set during the qualifying session can be set on new tires.
-A driver must then decide which period and qualifying run he wants to save the new set of soft tires for, and which periods he feels he can clear using a used set of softs.
+As a result, only a handful of a driver’s laps during qualifying can be set on new tires.
+A driver must then decide which qualifying run they want to save the new set of soft tires for, and which parts of qualifying they think they can get through on a used set.

 To add to this strategic decision, the rules used to require the top 10 drivers to start the race on the same tires that they set their fastest Q2 time on.
 All other drivers beyond the top 10 had freedom of choice of which tire to start on.
 This was done to prevent all the top 10 cars qualifying on new soft tires, and to allow them to try to qualify on the medium tires.

 It’s often the case that the medium tire is a better tire to start the race on than the soft as it still provides decent grip but also allows for a longer first stint before a pit stop.
 This meant the fastest cars would often try to get out of Q2 on the medium instead of the soft, forcing them to risk not being fast enough to get into Q3 (as other cars would be on the faster soft tire, even if their cars were slower).

 However, this extra dimension of tire management has been done away with since 2022.
 The top 10 drivers are now free to choose which tires to start the race on, regardless of what they were using during qualifying.
 The restriction on the number of sets of each compound available to each driver for the whole weekend already forces drivers to try to be clever about which tires they use and when.

 F1 Tire Rules For Sprint Shootout